sbb-design-systems/lyne-components/src/components/sbb-menu/readme.md

+# sbb-menu

 The `sbb-menu` is a component that you can attach to any element (trigger) to display a context menu.
 The menu appears on trigger left click.

-On mobile, the menu is displayed as a sheet with a backdrop; on desktop it will be shown as a floating menu and will calucate the optimal position relative to the trigger element by evaluating the available space with the following priority: start/below, start/above, end/below, end/above.
+On mobile, the menu is displayed as a sheet with a backdrop; on desktop it will be shown as a floating menu and will calculate the optimal position relative to the trigger element by evaluating the available space with the following priority: start/below, start/above, end/below, end/above.

 ## Usage

 The menu component allows you to present a custom menu that allows you to perform actions relevant to the current task or to navigate within or outside the application by using the `sbb-menu-action` component along with it or providing custom content inside the dialog as shown below:

 ```html
 <!-- Trigger element -->